K. P. Kittappa Pillai: Personal life

 Kittappa Pillai was born into a nattuvanar family and was the fifth generation descendant of Sivanandam, one of the Thanjavur Quartet, and the grandson of the legendary Meenakshisundaram Pillai.
 Kittappa Pillai began his career as a vocalist having been trained by his own father, K. Ponniah Pillai and flourished in that sphere for some time.
 As a direct disciple of his maternal grandfather, the veteran Nattuvanar Pandanallur Meenakshi Sundaram Pillai, Kittappa Pillai established himself as a versatile Nattuvanar during the major part of his career.
 His father K. Ponniah Pillai, born 1888, should not be confused with his more famous namesake ancestor who was born in 1804.

 Tanjore Quartet heritage

-The Quartet's heritage, preserved and expanded by the next eight generations of this family, remains the richest resource for traditional performers of the form to this day.
-Guru Kittappa Pillai himself was a brilliant musician, teacher and choreographer and revived many rare pieces of the original Tanjavur repertoire, producing the first annotated versions in the 1950s, including the Sarabhendra Bhupala Kuravanji and the Navasandhi Kavituvams.
+The Quartet's heritage, preserved and expanded by the next eight generations of this family, remains a resource for traditional performers of the form to this day.
+Guru Kittappa Pillai himself revived many rare pieces of the original Tanjavur repertoire, producing the first annotated versions in the 1950s, including the Sarabhendra Bhupala Kuravanji and the Navasandhi Kavituvams.

 He trained several students in India and from abroad, some of whom became prominent performers of the Thanjavur tradition.
 He was the great-great-grandson of one of the Thanjavur Quartets (Sivanandam).